 - Mortgage refinancing

-- Freelance writer for over 10 years, with a focus on technology, fintech, finance, insurance and real estate verticals
+- Freelance writer for over 12 years, with a focus on technology, fintech, personal finance, home loans and real estate

-- Written hundreds of articles for industry-leading brands, including AMEX, Citibank, Lenovo, Canon, Microsoft, GE Money and Thomson Reuters
+- Hundreds of bylines with industry-leading brands, including Amex, Citibank, Lenovo, Canon, Microsoft, GE Money and Thomson Reuters

 - Bachelor of Science in Business Administration and Marketing | California State University, Sacramento